Arizona State vs. Oregon State NCAA Football Odds, Plays and Insights | November 20, 2021

 Oregon State Stats and Trends

-- Oregon State has six wins against the spread in 10 games this season.
+- Oregon State has played 10 games, with six wins against the spread.

-- This season, the Beavers have two against the spread wins in three games as an underdog of 3 points or more.
+- The Beavers have been underdogs by 3 points or more three times this year and have covered the spread twice.

-- Oregon State's games this year have hit the over five times in 10 opportunities (50%).
+- Oregon State has hit the over in 50% of its opportunities this season (five times over 10 games with a set point total).

 - The Beavers have 14 giveaways this season, while the Sun Devils have 16 takeaways .